 Both President Uhuru Kenyatta and his Deputy William Ruto are believed to have their retirement homes in Narok, the home of the world-famous Maasai Mara.

 The president allegedly has a 1000-acre piece of land that hosts his retirement home located in Oloolmongi, Lolgoran Ward.
 He reportedly bought the land from Olerien and Kengani group in 2020.

 On December 31, 2020, he gave his annual end of year speech at the ranch where invited guests were not allowed to take photos.

 The president neighbours the DP who has a 900-acre ranch in Trans Mara Sub-county.

-The DP purchased the ranch previously owned by former Vice President Joseph Murumbi which was left dilapidated following his death in 1990.
+The DP purchased the ranch previously owned by former Vice President Joseph Murumbi which was left dilapidated after he passed away in 1990.

-The DP's ranch also neighbors that of Narok Governor Samuel Tunai.A dilapidated House that was owned by former VP Joseph Murumbi.The Standard
+The DP's ranch also neighbours that of Narok Governor Samuel Tunai.A dilapidated House that was owned by former VP Joseph Murumbi.The Standard